NkL-M/NkL-M/README.md

 ## 🎓 About Me

-I'm a Data Science & AI student at **[Le Wagon](https://lewagon.com)** in Paris, with a Master's degree in *Economics and Psychology*.
+I'm a Data Science & AI student at [Le Wagon](https://lewagon.com) in Paris, with a Master's degree in *Economics and Psychology*.
 My experience sits at the intersection of quantitative modeling, behavioral sciences and machine learning to design data-driven solutions with user based insights.

 ## 📌 Current Project

 - ### Pixel Truth

-An end-to-end computer vision app that classifies images as real or AI-generated — trained on a Kaggle dataset and deployed as a web app.
+An end-to-end computer vision app that detects whether an image is real or AI-generated, wether it is human faces, landscapes or even art.

 ## ⚡️ Technical Skills
-💻 **Programming & Data**
+💻 **Programming & Data Manipulation**

     Python · Pandas · NumPy · SQL